Homeland Security Group

 Homeland Security Group (previously named Office for Security and Counter Terrorism) is an executive directorate of the UK government Home Office, created in 2007, responsible for leading the work on counterterrorism in the UK, working closely with the police and security services.
 The office reports to the Home Secretary, and to the Minister of State for Security.
 Its current Director General is Chloe Squires, who is the senior government official responsible for counter-terrorist and organised crime strategy.

+History

+The Home Office moved to a new structure on 1 April 2021 under which the Office for Security and Counter Terrorism (OSCT) became the Homeland Security Group.

 Responsibilities

 According to its website, the current responsibilities of the Homeland Security Group (HSG) are: